-Counseling Services' mission is to support Carson-Newman students in defining and reaching their full potential academically, emotionally, socially, and spiritually.
-We will connect with, care for, and comfort students to enhance their success and well-being.
+Counseling Services' mission is to support all Carson-Newman students in defining and reaching their full God-given potential academically, emotionally, socially, and spiritually.
+We will connect with, care for, and comfort students in a Christian environment to enhance their success and well-being.

-Counseling Services will offer at no cost to the Carson-Newman student individual/couples/group counseling, crisis intervention, educational programs, and referrals to student support services on campus along with referrals to community resources.
+Counseling Services offer at no cost to the Carson-Newman student individual/couples/group counseling, crisis intervention, educational programs, and referrals to student support services on campus along with referrals to community resources.
 While providing these services, Counseling Services strives to promote a holistic, nurturing and spiritual environment to address the developmental needs of Carson-Newman students.
 Each year Carson-Newman students seek help to succeed with relationships, stress, sadness, anxiety, adjusting to school and other reasons.
-To set up an appointment, please call 865-471-3350 or stop by the Kathleen Manley Building, located directly across from First Baptist Church on the corner of Russell Avenue and Ken Sparks Way next to Burnett Hall.
-For further information please visit www.cn.edu/counseling.
+To set up an appointment, please call 865-471-3350 or email counselingservices@cn.edu.
+The offices of Counseling Services are in the Kathleen Manley Building, located directly across from First Baptist Church on the corner of Russell Avenue and Ken Sparks Way, next to Burnett Hall.
+For further information please visit the Counseling Services webpage on the Carson-Newman website at Counseling Services.